mullennix703/XMediaBox/README.md

 Configuration
 -------
 The functionality is triggered by a configuration app (MediaCenter).
-The user needs to specify a working mode there.All configuration items are divided into two catagory push mode and tunnel mode.
+The user needs to specify a working mode there.All configuration items are divided into two catagory push mode and tunnel mode.\<br>
-Push mode supports rtsp/rtmp push server.Tunnel mode supports camera/mic hacking.The solution performance depends on hardware capacity(1080p require Qcom835).
+Push mode supports rtsp/rtmp push server.Tunnel mode supports camera/mic hacking.The solution performance depends on hardware capacity(1080p require Qcom835).\<br>
 ### Push Stream Configuration
 1. **Push Server Address.** rtmp/rtsp push server.
 2. **Rtsp Server.** Make the device become a rtsp server, share system video/audio with other rtsp client.